-- Remove the turkey from the smoker and place back onto a baking sheet to cool down a bit and let the juices redistribute.
+- Remove the smoked whole turkey turkey from the smoker and place back onto a baking sheet to cool down a bit and let the juices redistribute.

 - When ready to serve, slice or carve the turkey as you normally would.

-- Make note that the turkey leg is probably one of the best bites on this turkey!
+- Make note that the turkey leg is probably one of the best bites on this smoked whole turkey!